obsqrbtz/obsqrbtz-space/src/lib/posts/nixos_install.md

 }
 ```

-For simplicty, only the essentials are listed here.
+For simplicty sake, only the essentials are listed here.
 This list can be modified for your use case, but we'll need home-manager to proceed further.
 You may see full configuration sample on [GitHub](https://github.com/obsqrbtz/nixdots).

 Create a directory `~/nix/nixos/modules` for system-wide modules and create the file `bundle.nix`, which will import everything else in this directory: